Where does the money come from and how do we spend it?

 - Public Health

-Infrastructure and Environment includes:
+Infrastructure and Environment service areas

 - Property